Smooth Flow Matching for Synthesizing Functional Data: Introduction

 \section{Introduction}

 Functional data, comprising sequential observations over a continuous domain, have become increasingly prevalent in scientific domains such as biomedical research \citep{shi2024tempted,happ2018multivariate}, health informatics \citep{ohalete2024functional, tan2024functional}, epidemiology \citep{carroll2020time, luo2024functional}, and spatio-temporal analysis \citep{tan2024graphical}.
 Many of these fields, particularly those involving individual-, institutional-, or regional-level data, often deal with sparse and irregular observations and require secure data sharing.
-These constraints limit data quality and availability, posing significant challenges for effective analysis of functional data.
-To address these challenges, generative models offer a principled approach to learning the underlying mechanisms of data, enabling the synthesis of realistic surrogate observations and boosting data utility for statistical analysis \citep{yoon2023ehr, gonzales2023synthetic,shen2023boosting, tian2024reliable, golda2024privacy, wu2025denoising}.
-These models facilitate key tasks such as uncertainty quantification and statistical modeling under privacy constraints, demonstrating strong potential for advancing generative modeling in the context of functional data.
+These constraints limit data quality and availability for the effective analysis of functional data.
+To address these challenges, generative models offer a principled approach to learning the underlying mechanisms of data, enabling the synthesis of realistic surrogate observations and boosting data utility for statistical analysis \citep{shen2023boosting, tian2024reliable, golda2024privacy, wu2025denoising}.
+Such models support many statistical tasks under privacy constraints, showing strong potential for advancing generative modeling in the context of functional data.